 Despite the fact that premium tariffs have long been scrapped off, homeowners can take advantage of available solar feed-in tariff schemes that are currently ‘net’ schemes.
 A net FIT rewards the solar panel owner for each unit of solar power exported to the grid.

-Unlike in Australia, solar feed in tariffs have experienced massive success in countries such as the UK and Germany, where their introduction has led to huge uptake of solar photovoltaic systems.
+Unlike in Australia, solar feed-in tariffs have experienced massive success in countries such as the UK and Germany, where their introduction has led to huge uptake of solar photovoltaic systems.
 With the right policies, Australia too can experience this success.

 The State of Small-Scale Rooftop Solar Installations

 According to a new report by Australia’s Clean Energy Regulator, household rooftop solar installations hit 4.59 GW by the end of 2015.
-With this, Australia has propelled a global increase in renewable energy, and is now rated as the continent with the highest number of small-scale solar panel installations in the world.
+With this, Australia has propelled a global increase in renewable energy and is now rated as the continent with the highest number of small-scale solar panel installations in the world.

 Data released by the regulator further indicated that there were 119,000 new household PV installations in 2015.
 This number certainly sets Australia apart as the only country/continent in the world with the highest percentage of residential buildings having rooftop PV systems installed.

-The current number of small-scale rooftop solar in Australia also indicates that the country is leading globally in distribution of rooftop solar.
+The current number of small-scale rooftop solar in Australia also indicates that the country is leading globally in the distribution of rooftop solar.
 Following a calculation on 1 December, Australia hit a high of 1.49 million household PV installations.
 This is as per the data released by Australia’s Clean Energy Regulator.

 The country’s Clean Energy Regulator was instituted by the Clean Energy Regulator Act 2011 on 2 April 2012 as an independent statutory authority to execute its mandate as part of the Environment portfolio.